 Best Conspiracy Movie Five – The Bourne Identity

-A best conspiracy movie list would not be complete without including at least one representative of the Brourne Trilogy.
+A best conspiracy movie list would not be complete without including at least one representative of the Bourne Trilogy.
 The Bourne Identity was released in 2002 as based on Robert Ludlum’s novel.
-It features Jason Borne (Matt Damon) who suffers from severe memory loss but who has incredible skills as a sleeper agent /Manchurian candidate.
+It features Jason Bourne (Matt Damon) who suffers from severe memory loss but who has incredible skills as a sleeper agent /Manchurian candidate.
 Jason is found drifting afloat in the sea by Italian fisherman with two bullet wounds.
 He does not know who he is but still has the capacity to speak a number of languages and also has combat skills.
-On hip hip is a laser projection which gives the number of a safety deposit box in Zurich.
-The plot continues from there as Borne picks up the clues in order to establish who he really is and what happened in the past.
+On hip is a laser projection which gives the number of a safety deposit box in Zurich.
+The plot continues from there as Bourne picks up the clues in order to establish who he really is and what happened in the past.
 He finds a passport, a driving license and a sum of money in various currencies within the deposit box in Zurich.
-After the CIA are alerted to the Zurich withdrawal three agents are hired to dispose of Borne, who should have been taken care of properly in the first place.
-The driving licence has Borne’s picture with an associated address in Paris and the name John Michael Kane.
+After the CIA are alerted to the Zurich withdrawal, three agents are hired to dispose of Bourne, who should have been taken care of properly in the first place.
+The driving license has Bourne’s picture with an associated address in Paris and the name John Michael Kane.
 Bourne finds out that Kane had died in a car crash two weeks previously.
-In the end of the movie Bourne remembers that he was supposed to execute an African dictator but failed to do so when he saw that children were present.
+At the end of the movie, Bourne remembered that he was supposed to execute an African dictator but failed to do so when he saw that children were present.
 He fled the scene and was shot while attempting to escape, and was later found by the Italian fishermen.

 Best Conspiracy Movies – Sublist